Chirantan Jitendra Desai Sells 3,150 Shares of ServiceNow, Inc. (NYSE:NOW) Stock

-ServiceNow, Inc. (NYSE:NOW – Get Free Report) COO Chirantan Jitendra Desai sold 3,150 shares of ServiceNow stock in a transaction on Friday, November 24th.
-The stock was sold at an average price of $671.84, for a total transaction of $2,116,296.00.
-Following the sale, the chief operating officer now directly owns 38,904 shares in the company, valued at approximately $26,137,263.36.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+ServiceNow, Inc. (NYSE:NOW – Get Free Report) COO Chirantan Jitendra Desai sold 3,150 shares of the business’s stock in a transaction dated Tuesday, November 28th.
+The stock was sold at an average price of $667.47, for a total value of $2,102,530.50.
+Following the transaction, the chief operating officer now directly owns 35,754 shares of the company’s stock, valued at $23,864,722.38.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Chirantan Jitendra Desai also recently made the following trade(s):